lalet/MapReduce/README.md

 2. Export the project as a jar with all the necessary libararies
 3. Run the commmand : hadoop jar [name of the jar file] [input file path] [output folder path]
    Sample:
-   > hadoop jar whotofollow1.jar com/MapReduce/WhoToFollow input.txt output_wtf
+   > hadoop jar whotofollow.jar input.txt output_wtf